IgniteUI/indigo-design-docfx/en/components/carousel.md

 ## Carousel

-Use the Carousel Component Symbol to let the user navigate through a collection of images in a seqential fashion, moving to the previous/next one through the arrows on the sides.
+Use the Carousel Component to let the user navigate through a collection of images in a sequential fashion, moving to the previous/next one through the arrows on the sides.
 The Carousel is visually identical to the [Ignite UI for Angular Carousel Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/carousel.html)

 ### Carousel Demo